nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 ## GPT4All Chat Server Mode

-GPT4All Chat comes with a built-in server mode allowing you to programatically interact with any supported local LLM through a *very familiar* HTTP API.
+GPT4All Chat comes with a built-in server mode allowing you to programmatically interact with any supported local LLM through a *very familiar* HTTP API.
 You can find the API documentation [here](https://platform.openai.com/docs/api-reference/completions).

 Enabling server mode in the chat client will spin-up on an HTTP server running on `localhost` port